 Table of Contents

-While the official language of Andhra Pradesh is Telugu making it the most commonly used language in the state, there are other local languages as well.
+While there are other local languages of Andhra Pradesh as well, that are spoken by the locals in Andhra Pradesh, Telugu continues to dominate the state.
 Urdu is widely spoken in Andhra Pradesh by the Muslim settlers.
 A number of cities and towns located on the borders have Tamil and Kannada speakers as well.
 But Telugu is the main language in the state.
 English is also spoken very commonly among the people of Andhra Pradesh.